 - Eyeshield 21 relies a lot on skewed, inconsistent perspective as depiction of the characters is based on their emotional state.

 - Over the course of the twenty episodes of the Tenchi Muyo!
 OVA series, the Masaki house goes through at least four distinct versions.
-Most of the changes are due to remodelling (or complete rebuilding), but episode 3 reveals that the earliest version of the house is impossible: the lounge doesn't fit inside the exterior walls, the kitchen has exterior windows where there should be an interior wall, and so on.
+Most of the changes are due to remodeling (or complete rebuilding), but episode 3 reveals that the earliest version of the house is impossible: the lounge doesn't fit inside the exterior walls, the kitchen has exterior windows where there should be an interior wall, and so on.
 One scene requires Aeka's bedroom to be on the second floor of one side of the house, facing the lake, while a second scene, only minutes after the first, requires it to be on the third floor of the opposite side of the house, in a location that doesn't exist at that point in the story and facing a direction that makes nonsense of the earlier scene, while Sasami is seen standing in a corridor that doesn't exist prior to episode 7.
 Different animators may have been working from different floor plans.
 Or maybe Yog-Sothoth was the architect.
 Considering that there are 3 gods in residence, this might be entirely justified.

 - Persona 4: The Animation does this quite a bit, but one of the more noticeable examples comes in episode 6.
 At one point, when Naoto Shirogane and Kanji Tatsumi are talking together, Naoto looks like the top of her head reaches Kanji's chest.
 In a shot a few seconds later, she looks like she's only up to Kanji's waist.
 If that wasn't enough discrepancy, later when they're walking together, she's roughly at Kanji's shoulder.

-- In Gundam Wing, the Shenlong Gundam has an extending dragon claw for a right arm; while it has a very obvious overall length, in several episodes it extends well beyond that.
+- In Mobile Suit Gundam Wing, the Shenlong Gundam has an extending dragon claw for a right arm; while it has a very obvious overall length, in several episodes it extends well beyond that.
 The Mid-Season Upgrade version from Endless Waltz gets a Hand Wave solution, having the claw be mounted on a "chain" of segmented red boxes that apparently fold into each other when not in use.

-- In G Gundam, Neo Russia's Argo is a large man.
+- In Mobile Fighter G Gundam, Neo Russia's Argo is a large man.
 However, he's still within a realistic human height.
 But in his introductory scene, he is shown to be easily twice the size of Domon.
 Episodes after that have him appear his regular height.
 Similarly, the Greek Gundam fighter's introductory episode exaggerates his size as well, even beyond Argo!
 Later episodes reveal he is in fact a giant of a man, but still smaller than his intro scene depicted.

 - An interesting art mistake occurred in The Ultimates 3, in which Wolverine was drawn as smaller than the male Ultimate members.
-While his main universe version is supposed to be small, in the Ultimate Universe he was officially stated to be 1.81 (a skoch under six feet) meters tall from the very start.
+While his main universe version is supposed to be small, in the Ultimate Universe he was officially stated to be 1.81 meters (a skosh under six feet) tall from the very start.
 As this was one of many errors which saw the 616 versions of the characters transposed onto the Ultimate universe versions in one way, shape or form, it's possible that this one is down to research failure on the part of the artist and / or writer.